 - (i) Acquisition of power plant in Bulgaria: In April 2005, PPC participated in the tender process for the privatization of 3 power plants in Bulgaria.
 PPC has submitted offers for two out of the three companies (Bobov Dol and Varna) and was the highest bidder for the Bobov Dol power plant.
 After a legal dispute that stalled the tender procedure for the sale of Thermal Power Plant of Bobov Dol EAD for more than a year, the Privatization Agency of Bulgaria with its Decision on July 4, 2006 declared PPC as the winning bidder, for the Bobov Dol power plant and summoned PPC to negotiations in order to complete the deal.
-PPC, due to the amount of time elapsed, proceeded with a confirmatory due diligence, after which negotiations were repeated in order to conclude the Agreement, until September I2, 2006.
-Bulgaria's Privatization Agency rescheduled, in time, the above mentioned deadline for December II, 2006.
-The deadline was further extended twice for February 9, 2007 and April I0, 2007.
+PPC, due to the amount of time elapsed, proceeded with a confirmatory due diligence, after which negotiations were repeated in order to conclude the Agreement, until September 12, 2006.
+Bulgaria's Privatization Agency rescheduled, in time, the above mentioned deadline for December 11, 2006.
+The deadline was further extended twice for February 9, 2007 and April 10, 2007.
 The negotiations are currently under way. - (ii) Acquisition attempt in Montenegro: In March 2006, PPC's Board of Directors approved the common participation of PPC and Contour Global, in the tender process for the privatization of one power plant and one mine, in Pljevlja in Montenegro, under the condition that the participation of PPC in the final phase of the tender will prove to be favourable after the completion of special audits.
 After the completion of these audits the Board of Directors on May 22, 2006 decided that PPC will not participate in the tender.
-As a result no binding offer was submitted.
+As a result no binding offer was submitted. - (iii) Common participation with ENEL SpA in Kossovo's tender: In November 2006, SENCAP signed an agreement with ENEL SpA, the Italian power company, thus creating a consortium in order to commonly participate in a tender of the Ministry of Energy and Mines of Kossovo's Temporary Self Administration.
+The Ministry was seeking participation of competent private investors for the preliminary stage of the tender.
+A common expression of interest was filed by late November 2006.
+The project of the above mentioned tender consists of the following: a) construction of a new power generating station with an installed capacity up to 2,100 MW, approximately, b) development of a new lignite mine for the existing power generating stations, c) development of a new mine in order to supply new generating stations and d) upgrading of the existing power generating station.
+By late December 2006, Kossovo's Ministry of Energy and Mines announced that the consortium formed by SENCAP and ENEL SpA was among the four competitors, out of ten, pre-selected, thus will proceed to the next stage of the tender.